Lucy R. Wyatt: Education

-In 1981 she began working on the oceanographic applications of HF radar as a research assistant at the University of Birmingham, UK and in 1987 she joined the Department of Applied Mathematics, the University of Sheffield, UK.
+In 1981 she began working on the oceanographic applications of HF radar as a research assistant at the University of Birmingham, and in 1987 she joined the Department of Applied Mathematics, the University of Sheffield.
 Wyatt's research interests include high-frequency radar oceanography and ocean surface waves.
 She has been an associate editor of the IEEE Journal of Oceanic Engineering.

+Recognition

+Wyatt was named to the 2025 class of IEEE Fellows "for contributions to HF radar metocean inversion methods, measurement campaigns, and validation".